Abeona Therapeutics Inc. (ABEO) is predicted to post EPS of -0.11 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors

 Abeona Therapeutics Inc. (ABEO) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Biotechnology industry.
-Abeona Therapeutics Inc.’s current insider ownership accounts for 0.90%, in contrast to 37.00% institutional ownership.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Biotechnology industry.
+Abeona Therapeutics Inc.’s current insider ownership accounts for 0.90%, in contrast to 34.30% institutional ownership.
 According to the most recent insider trade that took place on Jan 19, this organization’s Director sold 207,117 shares at the rate of 2.08, making the entire transaction reach 431,218 in total value, affecting insider ownership by 11,599,292.
 Preceding that transaction, on Jan 15, Company’s Director sold 81,283 for 2.02, making the whole transaction’s value amount to 164,086.
 This particular insider is now the holder of 11,806,409 in total.

 Abeona Therapeutics Inc. (ABEO) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 9/29/2020 suggests?
-It has posted -$0.08 earnings per share (EPS) beating the forecaster’s viewpoint (set at -$0.14) by $0.06.
+As on 9/29/2020, Multinational firm has announced its last quarter scores, in which it reported -$0.08 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.14) by $0.06.
 This company achieved a return on equity of -48.82.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.17 per share during the current fiscal year.

 Abeona Therapeutics Inc.’s EPS decrease for this current 12-month fiscal period is -27.10% and is forecasted to reach -0.62 in the upcoming year.